 Bootrec.exe is an incredibly useful tool to repair boot problems in Windows 10/11.
 When startup repair or any kind of troubleshoot can’t repair your Windows boot problem, you should try using bootrec repair tool.

 In the command prompt, enter the following commands followed by an Enter key after each line of command.

 bcdboot c:\windows /s c:

 These commands are to execute bootrec.exe to fix the Master Boot Record (MBR) and other boot problems in Windows 11/10.
-Replace C: if your Windows is stored in another drive.
+Replace C: if your Windows is stored on another drive.
 Reboot your computer after executing all commands.

-If none of the solutions above works to repair your Windows boot problem, you may then decide if you want to system restore Windows 11/10 to a previous date, roll back Windows 11/10 update to an earlier build, or reset Windows 11/10 to factory settings.
+If none of the solutions above work to repair your Windows boot problem, you may then decide if you want to system restore Windows 11/10 to a previous date, roll back Windows 11/10 update to an earlier build, or reset Windows 11/10 to factory settings.